wyleyr/recursewithless-site/texts/2023-04-03portugaltour.md

 # <time datetime="2023-04-07">Friday, 7.
 April</time> {#7.4 data-tocd="Melides, Santiago do Cacém, Cercal, Vila Nova de Milfontes"}

-At some point on this day I noticed that the Portuguese language is more gendered than anything else I'm aware of.
+At some point on this day I noticed that the Portuguese language is more gendered than any other I'm aware of.
 "Thank you" declines with the speaker's gender; there are male, female, and neuter(?) forms of the genitive-forming particle (do/da/de -- I learn later from an Italian friend that this is actually just a combination of the